BiTinerary/AutOptimizer/README.md

 ~ Python w/ Tinter, Subprocess, PIL (ImageTk) modules.
 In order to customize.<br>
 To later convert to an `.exe` see <a href=https://github.com/pyinstaller/pyinstaller>PyInstaller</a>

-* I apolgize.
+* I apologize.
 Such is the definition of "github".
 I intend to provide a direct setup/requirements installation script later on but lets be real, I don't know when that going to happen

 ## Credits